Updated October 23, 2021; Original Post: December 22, 2017

 Misdemeanor drug possession cases are normally characterized by possessing prescription drugs or marijuana.
 For example, if you are found to be possessing a drug that is only available by prescription, you could be charged with a Class A Misdemeanor of Possession of a Controlled Substance under 28 grams, punishable by up to one year in the county jail and up to a $4,000 fine.
 If you are found to be in possession of marijuana under two ounces, you could be charged with a Class B Misdemeanor of Possession of Marijuana, punishable by up to 180 days in jail and up to a $2,000 fine.
 Although misdemeanor drug possession cases may seem to be minor, if you do not fight these charges, you could still be facing jail time or a tainted criminal record that could prevent you from obtaining meaningful employment.

 Felony drug possession charges are characterized by possessing more serious illegal drugs or possessing large quantities of prescription drugs.
 For example, being caught in possession methamphetamine, heroin, cocaine or other serious drugs will land you with a minimum of a state jail felony drug possession case, punishable by up to 2 years in prison and up to a $10,000 fine.
 If you possess larger quantities of these substances, you could face up to life in prison or up to a 10 year probation.

-To successfully convict a defendant of drug possession in Texas, the prosecution must prove beyond a reasonable doubt that the defendant knowingly possessed an illegal substance intended for consumption.
-Therefore, most defenses focus upon whether the defendant was knowingly in possession, whether the evidence attained is admissible in court, and whether the substance was possessed illegally.
+To successfully convict a defendant of drug possession in Texas, the prosecution must prove beyond a reasonable doubt that the defendant intentionally or knowingly exercised care, custody or control over an illegal substance.
+Therefore, most defenses focus upon whether the defendant was intentionally or knowingly in possession, whether the evidence attained is admissible in court, and whether the substance was possessed illegally.